Propoxyphene use while Breastfeeding

 Summary of Use during Lactation

 Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death.
 Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics and propoxyphene may be particularly prone to causing these effects.
-Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants.
-Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake and to supplement analgesia with a nonnarcotic analgesic, if necessary.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of propoxyphene to a few days at a low dosage with close infant monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.
 Other agents are preferred over propoxyphene during breastfeeding.

 Propoxyphene is metabolized to active norpropoxyphene (25%) and to several inactive metabolites.
 Norpropoxyphene has a 30 to 36 hour half-life.
 The oral bioavailability of norpropoxyphene is unknown.
 Propoxyphene is available in 2 salt forms: 65 mg of the hydrochloride form is equivalent to 100 mg of the napsylate.